mtuomiko/citybikeapp/README.md

 #### Recommended

 * List journeys ✅
-    * If you don't implement pagination, use some hard-coded limit for the list length because showing several million rows would make any browser choke
 * For each journey show departure and return stations, covered distance in kilometers and duration in minutes ✅

 #### Additional